Tenece-BEZAO/PropertyMgt_API/README.md

 - If any error pops up regarding namespaces, add the reference to the DataAccess project or dll from the webapi project
 ### Contributing

 - Contributions are welcome!
-If you find any issues or have suggestions for improvements, please submit an issue or a pull request.
+If you find any issues or have suggestions for improvements, please submit an issue using  [New Issue](https://github.com/Tenece-BEZAO/PropertyMgt_API/issues/new) button, or a pull request.

 # Creators
 * [Egbujie Chizoba Esther](https://github.com/Chizober)